 On the last Friday of every month there’s an an “organized coincidence” ride around central Bristol, with no leadership or membership.
 It’s one of the worldwide Critical Mass events.
-These rides have been happening, on and off, since at least 1997 in Bristol (see article in issue 25 of our membership magazine as below).
+These rides have been happening in Bristol, on and off, since 4th Feb 1994 as reported in issue 11 of our membership magazine, with another report from 1997 in issue 25, as below).

 Currently the rides are going strong, supported by an active Facebook group.
 The next one is on Sept 28th at the usual place and time of 6pm for 6.30 on College Green.